-The AACR is pleased to offer the Global Scholar-in-Training Awards (GSITA) to eligible early-career investigators in designated developing countries, who wish to participate in the AACR Annual Meeting.
+The AACR is pleased to offer the Global Scholar-in-Training Awards (GSITA) to eligible early-career investigators in countries building cancer research capacities who wish to participate in the AACR Annual Meeting.

 These awards are intended to enhance the education, training, and professional network of scientists from these countries engaged in basic, clinical, translational, or epidemiological cancer research.

 - The title, body and control number of the abstract submitted to the AACR Annual Meeting via the online abstract submission process.

 - A CV (including a list of publications).

 - A personal statement that describes their background, field of study, current research, work setting and long-term career aspirations; how they would benefit from participating in the Annual Meeting; and in what ways they would share the knowledge gained with their home country.